What is hybrid cloud security?

-While the various environments that make up a hybrid cloud remain unique and separate entities, migrating between them is facilitated by encrypted application programming interfaces (APIs) that help transmit resources and workloads.
-This separate—yet connected—architecture is what allows enterprises to run critical workloads in the private cloud and less sensitive workloads in the public cloud, pulling resources from either environment as desired.
+While the various environments that make up a hybrid cloud remain unique and separate entities, migrating between them is facilitated by containers or encrypted application programming interfaces (APIs) that help transmit resources and workloads.
+This separate—yet connected—architecture is what allows enterprises to run critical workloads in the private cloud and less sensitive workloads in the public cloud.
 It’s an arrangement that minimizes data exposure and allows enterprises to customize a flexible IT portfolio.

 What are some hybrid cloud security challenges?

 Limit data exposure for your organization through encryption.
 The same data will be either in transit or at rest at different moments in time.
 You need a variety of security to limit data exposure during either of these states.

 If you work in a highly regulated sector like healthcare, finances, or government, hybrid cloud infrastructure may present additional considerations.
 Know how to check your distributed environments to make sure that they are compliant; how to implement custom or regulatory security baselines; and how to prepare for security audits.

 Hybrid cloud environments often include products and software from multiple vendors in a complicated ecosystem.
 Know how your vendors test and manage their software and products.
 Understand when and how your vendors have inspected source code, how and which implementation guidelines they follow, and how and when vendors can provide updates and patches.

 The components of hybrid cloud security